nickgaya/rededup/tests/README.md

 Set environment variables as above and run `npm test` to invoke the tests.

-By default, the Firefox tests run in "headless" mode.
-To enable the browser GUI, set `HEADLESS=false` in your environment.
-Chrome does not support extensions in headless mode so the Chrome tests always run with the GUI enabled.
+You can disable the browser GUI for Firefox by setting `HEADLESS=true`.
+This setting is ignored for the Chrome tests, as Chrome does not support extensions in headless mode.